hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/ExperienceNotes.md

 ## Experience Notes

 ### Machine Learning Workflow Related
+#### Bootstrap the whole pipeline
+* Even after building the whole machine learning pipeline, you need to run it multiple times with different settings (such as different seeds), and calculate the average & median & variance of multiple rounds final results, to avoid you got very higher or very low result by accident.
 #### About Data Spliting
 ##### Hold-out data
 * We know that we use cross validation to reduce overfitting.
 Meanwhile we can use Hold-out data to keep reducing it.